White people: One-drop rule

 The "one-drop rule" – that a person with any amount of known black African ancestry (however small or invisible) is considered black – is a classification that was used in parts of the United States.
 It is a colloquial term for a set of laws passed by 18 U.S. states between 1910 and 1931.
-Such laws were declared unconstitutional in 1967, when the Supreme Court ruled on anti-miscegenation laws while hearing Loving v.
+Such laws were declared unconstitutional in 1967 when the Supreme Court ruled on anti-miscegenation laws while hearing Loving v.
 Virginia; it also found that Virginia's Racial Integrity Act of 1924, based on enforcing the one-drop rule in classifying vital records, was unconstitutional.
 The one-drop rule attempted to create a binary system, classifying all persons as either Black or White regardless of a person's physical appearance.
 Previously persons had sometimes been classified as mulatto or mixed-race, including on censuses up to 1930.
 They were also recorded as Indian.
 Some people with a high proportion of European ancestry could pass as "White", as noted above.
 This binary approach contrasts with the more flexible social structures present in Latin America (derived from the Spanish colonial era casta system), where there were less clear-cut divisions between various ethnicities.
 People are often classified not only by their appearance but by their class.

 As a result of centuries of having children with White people, the majority of African Americans have some European admixture, and many people long accepted as White also have some African ancestry.
 Among the most notable examples of the latter is President Barack Obama, who is believed to have been descended from an early African enslaved in America, recorded as "John Punch", through his mother's apparently White line.

-In the twenty-first century, writer and editor Debra Dickerson renews questions about the one-drop rule, saying that "easily one-third of black people have White DNA".
+In the twenty-first century, writer and editor Debra Dickerson renewed questions about the one-drop rule, saying that "easily one-third of black people have White DNA".
 She says that, in ignoring their European ancestry, African Americans are denying their full multi-racial identities.
 Singer Mariah Carey, who is multi-racial, was publicly described as "another White girl trying to sing black".
 But in an interview with Larry King, she said that, despite her physical appearance and having been raised primarily by her White mother, she did not "feel White".

 Since the late twentieth century, genetic testing has provided many Americans, both those who identify as White and those who identify as black, with more nuanced and complex information about their genetic backgrounds.